 Is there any limit of weight and size of the package that can be sent through the courier?

 Packages up to 70 Kgs. of weight can be imported to India through courier mode.
-However, there is no such weight limit for export of goods through courier from India.
+However, there is no such weight limit for the export of goods through courier from India.

-Why there is a restriction on goods to be exported with claim for Draw or any duty entitlement pass-book scheme of Export Promotion Capital Goods Scheme?
+Why there is a restriction on goods to be exported with claim for Draw Back or any duty entitlement pass-book scheme of Export Promotion Capital Goods Scheme?

-Under these schemes additional paper work is involved and, therefore, it delays clearance of this packet and in addition clearance of other packages is also delayed.
+Under these schemes, additional paperwork is involved and, therefore, it delays clearance of this packet and in addition, clearance of other packages is also delayed.
 However, these consignments can be cleared through the air-cargo complex by the same courier company.
 Invariably the air cargo complex and the courier terminal are situated side by side and, therefore, there is no inconvenience to the exporters.

 How duty is paid, if leviable?

 If the duty is small, the Courier Company makes the payment and collects it from the receiver at the time of delivery of the goods.
 If the duty assessed is high, they advise the party of the arrival of the goods and the party clears the goods directly from the Customs.
-The courier can get the goods detained, inform the client and with his consent make the payment of duty.
+The courier can get the goods detained, inform the client and with their consent, make the payment of duty.

 Machinery parts are sent abroad through couriers for repairs and reconditioning etc. what procedure is to be adopted during export of the said goods.